dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7366 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-An update has been created so that if there is a link(s) of a diagnosis code to a CPT code, and that code is then unassigned, a new window will pop advising the user that there are unassigned links.
+An update has been created so that if there is a link(s) of a diagnosis code to a CPT code, and that code is then unassigned, a new window will pop-out advising the user that there are unassigned links.
 The user will have drop down options of either deleting the link, or replacing that code with another in the list.

 > [!info] Additional Configuration Required
 Please contact Support to enable this feature.